COVID-19 information for facility users users including user appointments, training, and onsite access.

 The Laboratory for BioMolecular Structure (LBMS) is a state-of-the-art center for life science imaging located at Brookhaven National Laboratory.
-The center offers access to state-of-the-art cryo-electron microscopes and laboratory equipment for studies on the building blocks of all living organisms and their behavior.
+The center offers access to advanced cryo-electron microscopes and supporting laboratory equipment for studies on the building blocks of all living organisms and their behavior.
+LBMS aims to foster faster developments in biotechnology and medicine to meet the Nation’s needs in biofuels and healthcare.
+LBMS fulfills its mission by offering expertise and access to advanced cryo-electron microscopic capabilities to the greater research community.

 Access